 \section{Equivalence of Drummond gauging and the Cameron-Martin-Girsanov formula}

-The equivalence between the statistical properties of the gauged stochastic variable $\phi^{\prime}$, when suitably weighted, and those of the ungauged variable $\phi$, derived by Drummond \cite{Drummond04} and explored in section \ref{sub:Elimination-of-instabilities}, is a consequence of some fundamental rules in stochastic calculus that are expressed by the Cameron-Martin-Girsanov formula \cite{CameronMartin44,CameronMartin45,Girsanov60,BaxterRennie96}.
+The equivalence between the statistical properties of the gauged stochastic variable $\phi^{\prime}$, when suitably weighted, and those of the ungauged variable $\phi$, derived by Drummond \cite{Drummond04} and explored in Section \ref{sub:Elimination-of-instabilities}, is a consequence of some fundamental rules in stochastic calculus that are expressed by the Cameron-Martin-Girsanov formula \cite{CameronMartin44,CameronMartin45,Girsanov60,BaxterRennie96}.
 An SDE such as

 is a statement of a connection between $dx$ and a stochastic variable $dW_{t}$ with certain statistical properties.
-When we introduce expectation values such as $\langle dx\rangle$ we are implicitly defining a probability distribution or\emph{ }measure\emph{ }over the values taken by the variable $dW_{t}$.
-Normally the notation $dW_{t}$ represents an increment in a Wiener process, the continuum limit of a symmetric 1-d random walk in discrete space and time, and the implication is that the probability distribution of values of $dW_{t}$ is gaussian with zero mean and variance equal to $dt$.
+When we evaluate expectation values such as $\langle dx\rangle$ we are implicitly defining a probability distribution or\emph{ }measure\emph{ }over the values taken by the variable $dW_{t}$.
+Normally the notation $dW_{t}$ represents an increment in a Wiener process and the implication is that the probability distribution of values of $dW_{t}$ is gaussian with zero mean and variance equal to $dt$.

 But how might the expectation value of the increment $dW_{t}$ change if we were to evaluate it with respect to a different probability distribution?
-For example, what if it were distributed according to a shifted gaussian proportional to $\exp\left(-(dW_{t}-m)^{2}/\left(2dt\right)\right)$ where $m$ is the non-zero mean of $dW_{t}$ making it no longer correspond to a Wiener process?
-Let us take the drift in the mean of $dW_{t}$ under such a shifted gaussian distribution to be proportional to the time elapsed, so we may write $m=\mu dt$ and $\langle dW_{t}\rangle_{Q}=\mu dt$.
-The new probability distribution, based on an asymmetric random walk and denoted $Q$, is indicated through a suffix on the expectation value.
-We write $\langle dW_{t}\rangle_{P}=0$ in the old measure, which we denote $P$, and according to which $dW_{t}$ is indeed an increment in a Wiener process.
+For example, what if it were distributed according to a shifted gaussian proportional to $\exp\left(-(dW_{t}-m)^{2}/\left(2dt\right)\right)$ where $m$ is the non-zero mean of $dW_{t}$ making it no longer an increment in a Wiener process?
+Let us take the mean of $dW_{t}$ under such a shifted gaussian distribution to be proportional to the time elapsed, such that we write $m=\mu dt$ and $\langle dW_{t}\rangle_{Q}=\mu dt$.
+The new probability distribution, denoted $Q$, is indicated through a suffix on the expectation value.
+We write $\langle dW_{t}\rangle_{P}=0$ in the old measure which we denote $P$, according to which $dW_{t}$ is indeed an increment in a Wiener process.